Pro Tips For Easier Fastening

 Center Starter Holes with a Self-Centering Bit

 When you drill pilot holes for hardware mounting screws, it’s tough to keep the hole centered.
 That’s where self-centering pilot bits come in handy.
 Just choose the right size self-centering bit, press the nose into the hole in the hardware, and the cone-shape guide keeps the bit centered while you drill the hole.
 You can get a set of bits that work for screw sizes Nos.
 6, 8 and 10.
-Here are 12 more game-changing drill accessories that are worth every penny.

 Adjust the Clutch to Avoid Stripped Screw Heads